 The Scheme Amendment does not propose any direct environmental impact.
 Development Applications are required to deal with relevant environmental matters through the planning assessment and approval processes.

-28.Risk: The Amendment is not progressed to the required standard or within the required timeframes, resulting in non-compliance with the Planning and Development Act 2005 and the Planning and Development (Local Planning Schemes) Regulations 2015.ConsequenceLikelihoodRatingModerateUnlikelyLowAction/StrategyAction the Officer Recommendation.
+Risk: The Amendment is not progressed to the required standard or within the required timeframes, resulting in non-compliance with the Planning and Development Act 2005 and the Planning and Development (Local Planning Schemes) Regulations 2015.